jomartin-999/spring-boot-for-vmware-gemfire/documentation/clientcache-applications.md

  =========|_|==============|___/=/_/_/_/
  :: Spring Boot ::  (v2.2.0.BUILD-SNAPSHOT)

-2019-09-01 11:02:48,707  INFO .SpringBootApacheGeodeLocatorApplication:  55 - Starting SpringBootApacheGeodeLocatorApplication on jblum-mbpro-2.local with PID 30077 (/Users/jblum/pivdev/spring-boot-data-geode/spring-geode-docs/out/production/classes started by jblum in /Users/jblum/pivdev/spring-boot-data-geode/spring-geode-docs/build)
+2019-09-01 11:02:48,707  INFO .SpringBootGemFireLocatorApplication:  55 - Starting SpringBootGemFireLocatorApplication on jblum-mbpro-2.local with PID 30077 (/Users/jblum/pivdev/spring-boot-data-geode/spring-geode-docs/out/production/classes started by jblum in /Users/jblum/pivdev/spring-boot-data-geode/spring-geode-docs/build)
-2019-09-01 11:02:48,711  INFO .SpringBootApacheGeodeLocatorApplication: 651 - No active profile set, falling back to default profiles: default
+2019-09-01 11:02:48,711  INFO .SpringBootGemFireLocatorApplication: 651 - No active profile set, falling back to default profiles: default
 2019-09-01 11:02:49,374  INFO xt.annotation.ConfigurationClassEnhancer: 355 - @Bean method LocatorApplicationConfiguration.exclusiveLocatorApplicationBeanFactoryPostProcessor is non-static and returns an object assignable to Spring's BeanFactoryPostProcessor interface.
 This will result in a failure to process annotations such as @Autowired, @Resource and @PostConstruct within the method's declaring @Configuration class.
 Add the 'static' modifier to this method to avoid these container lifecycle issues; see @Bean javadoc for complete details.
 2019-09-01 11:02:49,919  INFO ode.distributed.internal.InternalLocator: 530 - Starting peer location for Distribution Locator on 10.99.199.24[11235]
 2019-09-01 11:02:49,925  INFO ode.distributed.internal.InternalLocator: 498 - Starting Distribution Locator on 10.99.199.24[11235]